mechbullgt/jsonCoin/README.md

 # jsonSchema
-A node based web application to generate JSON schema (Draft-4) from any given JSON file.
+A node based application to generate JSON schema (Draft-4) from any given JSON file.

 Use: